vraravam/dotfiles/README.md

 # Generic/Common Getting started

 The meta script to setup the macos machine from a vanilla OS can be run using the following command: `curl -fsSL https://raw.githubusercontent.com/vraravam/dotfiles/master/scripts/fresh-install-of-osx.sh | zsh`
-This can be run in an idempotent manner, and will setup oh-my-zsh, homebrew, the dotfiles, etc
+This can be run in an idempotent manner, and will setup [oh-my-zsh](https://ohmyz.sh/), [homebrew](https://brew.sh), the dotfiles (this repo), etc.
+All these scripts are optimized for fast loading of the shell so that the user can work almost immediately upon starting the app.

 # Advanced setup

 The meta script to setup the macos machine AFTER the generic script has been run, can be invoked by using the following command: `curl -fsSL https://raw.githubusercontent.com/vraravam/dotfiles/master/scripts/fresh-install-of-osx-custom.sh | zsh`
-This can also be run in an idempotent manner, and will setup the home folder repo, the browser profiles, resurrect the repositories that you have created a registry for, install all the languages (each specific version) using mise, apply some OSX defaults (as found in `scripts/osx-defaults.sh`, )
+This can also be run in an idempotent manner, and will setup the home folder repo, the browser profiles, resurrect the repositories that you have created a registry for, install all the languages (each specific version) using [mise](https://github.com/jdx/mise), apply some [OSX defaults](scripts/osx-defaults.sh)

 # Finally...